Diver training: Training standards

+Manuals and other training aids

+A training manual may be associated with a specific training programme, or used by a training provider for several training programmes.
+Other diving manuals, codes of practice, equipment operating manuals and relevant regulations may also be used as reference works.

+Assessment tools and record keeping

 Diving schools

 Diving schools are establishments where divers are trained and assessed.
 They range from a spare room in the home of a freelance recreational diving instructor, to a set of offices, classrooms, workshops, stores, accommodations and ancillary structures such as diving tanks, swimming pools, diving support vessels, saturation systems, hyperbaric chambers and similar, with associated staff and equipment, for a major military or commercial diving school.
 The minimum facilities for occupational diver training schools may be specified by a standard or code of practice, and in these cases the school may be periodically audited to ensure that the facilities comply with requirements.

 Professional divers

 Professional divers are generally trained firstly to dive safely as a member of a dive team, and secondly in underwater work skills specific to their employment.
 Registration as a professional diver does not necessarily imply competence in any specific work skills other than those commonly required by the majority of professional diving work.
 These may be specified in the training standard associated with the specific registration, but training standards can change over time and the skills required for original registration may no longer correspond in all details to the current standard, particularly where equipment use in the industry has changed over time.
 A diver who has been consistently employed can be reasonably expected to remain up to date with industry developments, but there may be cases where divers and supervisors do not keep up with developments.
 Periodical competence assessment may be used as a way of keeping track of whether a diver is acceptably up-to-date in a specific skill set.